Nandrolone decanoate: History

 Nandrolone decanoate was first described in the literature in 1960.
 It was developed by Organon and was introduced for medical use under the brand name Deca-Durabolin in 1962.
 Shortly thereafter it became one of the most widely used AAS in the world.
 Nandrolone decanoate was the second form of nandrolone to be introduced, having been preceded by nandrolone phenylpropionate in 1959.

 Society and culture

 Generic names

 Nandrolone decanoate is the generic name of the drug and its USAN and BAN.
 It has also been referred to as nandrolone decylate.

 Brand names

 Nandrolone decanoate is or has been marketed under the brand names Deca-Durabolin, Deca-Durabol, Decaneurabol, Metadec, and Retabolil, among others.

 Availability

 Nandrolone decanoate is available widely throughout the world, including in the United Kingdom, other European countries, Australia, New Zealand, Latin America, Asia, and elsewhere in the world.
-It has been discontinued in United States and Canada.
+Nandrolone commercial brand name products have been discontinued in United States and Canada.
+However, it is still available via some compounding pharmacies in the United States.
 Its availability is becoming increasingly limited with time.